deepti247/wordpress-custom-post-word-counter/README.md

 ## Installation

 1. Download the plugin or clone this repository.
-2. Upload the plugin folder to:
+2. Upload the plugin folder to plugins folder in your server